[Last updated November 26, 2024]

 If you receive any communications from someone claiming to be a representative of your bank or the IRS, it’s a good idea to stop communications and reach out to the respective entity yourself.
 Call either your local bank or the IRS at 1-800-829-1040 to speak to someone you know you can trust.

-Remember that the IRS typically communicates to people only through the mail.
-An IRS agent calling you or showing up at your door is rare, so make sure you are wary if an “IRS agent” calls or visits you.
+Remember that the IRS typically communicates with people only through the mail.
+An IRS agent calling you or showing up at your door is rare, so be wary if an “IRS agent” calls or visits you.

-Although the tax deadline isn’t until April 15, 2024, that date can creep up quickly once the new year comes.
-When you figure out whether you even need to file taxes, gather the right documents, learn what kinds of credits or deductions you can take as a senior, and determine who will file your return, you’ll have a lot of the prep work done.
-By preparing for tax season, you can meet the deadline with less stress and more success.
+Although the tax deadline isn’t until April 15, 2025, that date can creep up quickly once the new year comes.
+When you figure out whether you need to file taxes, gather the right documents, learn what kinds of credits or deductions you can take as a senior, and determine who will file your return, you’ll have a lot of the prep work done.
+With our tax preparation tips for seniors, you can meet the deadline with less stress and more success.